-The research suggests the possibility of using garlic to prevent, diminish, or slow the effects of age related memory-loss, which is of particular interest in the realm of treatment for Alzheimer’s Disease.
+The research suggests the possibility of using garlic to prevent, diminish, or slow the effects of age-related memory loss.
+The findings are particularly promising in the realm of Alzheimer’s Disease treatment.
 This is because even trace amounts of garlic can improve the biodiversity of gut flora, which diminishes with age.

 Raw Garlic and Memory

 Because of the strong link between gut health and mental health, the benefits of eating garlic are maximized when you eat it raw.
 This is when both the volatile compounds and prebiotic fibers are most “intact”, so to speak.